HarmonyOS: Release

 On October 22, 2025, Huawei announced HarmonyOS 6 with consumer beta launch after releasing Developer Beta builds since June 20, 2025 at HDC 2025.
+The Mate 80 series, alongside Mate X7 devices, became the first to launch with HarmonyOS 6 preinstalled on November 25, 2025, with official stable version rollout on eligible models such as the Mate 70 series on the same day in mainland China's markets.

 Features

 User interface

 The HarmonyOS interface is overhauled with native HarmonyOS Design system as "Harmonious aesthetics" philosophy by Yang Zhiyan, Chief UX Designer at Huawei Consumer BG or the native launcher system that has an emphasis on 'vivid' system colours and reflective 'spatial' visual of light, blur, glow with glassmorphism and neumorphism soft UI that is a medium between skeuomorphism and flat design.
 In addition to standard folders that require tapping on them to display their contents, folders can be enlarged to always show their contents without text labels directly on the home screen.

 Apps can support "snippets", which expose a portion of the app's functionality (such as a media player's controls, or a weather forecast) via an iOS style pop-up window by swiping left after holding the app icon in context menu, and can be pinned to the home screen as a widget.
 Apps and services can provide cards; as of HarmonyOS 3.0, cards can also be displayed as widgets with different sizes and shapes to adapt to the home screen layout, and can also be stacked.

 The user interface font of HarmonyOS on HarmonyOS Next base is HarmonyOS Sans.
 It is designed to be easy to read, unique, and universal.
 The system font was used throughout the operating system alongside previous Android-based EMUI 12 and up, including third-party HarmonyOS and former Android apps.